matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

     private double price;

     public boolean equals(Object otherObject) {
-        // check whether objects are equals
+        // Check whether objects are equals
         if (this == otherObject) return true;

         // Must return false if parameter is null